 Oregon is one of the most beautiful states in the country.
-Visiting this state is one of the primary reasons we planned to do some road trippin through Oregon along with our epic coastal road trip last year.
+It’s one of the reasons we planned to do some road trippin through Oregon along with our epic coastal road trip last year.
 The beauty and scenic landscapes far exceeded my expectations of this 364 mile extraordinary journey of nature carved coasts, historic lighthouses, and bountiful meadows.

 We didn’t realize that we have embarked into an area where one the oldest towns in the West is home to, the world’s largest sea cave, and all the gorgeous stopping points at nearly every mile post along the coast.

 This road trip is not your typical long boring drive in your car kind of trip.
-Nope, this extraordinary road trip begins at Crissey Field State Park where the Oregon Welcome Center and US Forest Service is located, and is also at the end of the Oregon Coast Trail ends in this area as well.
+Nope, this will be one extraordinary road trip.
+It begins at Crissey Field State Park where the Oregon Welcome Center and US Forest Service is located.
+The Oregon Coast Trail ends in this area as well.

-The large parking lot has easy access to the beach and Winchuck River estuary and is a great stop to use the restrooms, pick up brochures and maps and plan for the endless stops you will be making.
-Oregon has so many cool stops along this coastal route, that we decided to choose a handful of stopping points that; in our opinion, are unique, intriguing, and have stunning views of the coast.
+The large parking lot has easy access to the beach and Winchuck River estuary and is a great stop to use the restrooms.
+You can also pick up brochures and maps to plan for the endless stops you will be making.

 Mile Post Points of Interest and Stops (South going Northward)